till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 {:toc}
 -->

 <p class="firstletter"> If you are looking for code ...</p>  I also wrote a tutorial implementing the theory presented in this blogpost for the gymnasium docs.
-The tutorial shows an implementation of an Advantage Actor-Critic (A2C) and also includes some notes on _performance analysis, vectorized environments and domain randomization_.
-You can find it [here](https://gymnasium.farama.org/main/tutorials/vector_envs_tutorial/).
+The tutorial shows the implementation of an Advantage Actor-Critic (A2C) and also includes some notes on _performance analysis, vectorized environments and domain randomization_.
+You can find it [here](https://gymnasium.farama.org/tutorials/gymnasium_basics/vector_envs_tutorial/).

 ### Introduction